alejandracuadros/KYC-AML-Dashboard/README.md

    - MySQL
    - Pandas
    - Streamlit
-4. Set up the database using the SQL scripts in the `sql/` directory.
+4. Set up the database using the SQL scripts.